daandouwe/Thesis/outline/stochastic-rnng.md

 The discriminative model can be used to parse, and is straightforward to train.
 The generative model is harder to train and uses importance sampling, but can additionally be used as a language model, if you evaluate p(x) by marginalizing over all latent trees that generate x.
 The RNNG can then be used as a syntactic language model to generate text. **This direction interests me the most**.

-The RNN that parametrizes the parse decisions (`gen(x)` and `reduce`) can be replaced by the stochastic RNN, which is trained with VI.
+The RNN that parametrizes the parse decisions (`gen(x)` and `reduce`) can be replaced by the stochastic RNN.

 ## Related work

-* In [Generative Incremental Dependency Parsing with Neural Networks](http://www.aclweb.org/anthology/P15-2142) (Buys and Blunsom 2015) shows how to make a stack-reduce parser generative and parametrize the local decisions on by MLPs that work on feature templates similar to Chen and Manning (2014).
+* In [Generative Incremental Dependency Parsing with Neural Networks](http://www.aclweb.org/anthology/P15-2142) (Buys and Blunsom 2015) it is shown how to make a stack-reduce parser generative.
+The transitions are parametrized by MLPs that work on dense feature templates similar to Chen and Manning (2014).
 * In [Learning to Parse and Translate Improves Neural Machine Translation](https://arxiv.org/pdf/1702.03525.pdf) the RNNG is used as decoder.
 This does something.
 Or not.
+Who knows. **Interested in this application.**
 * The **SPINN** looks similar.
-[A Fast Unified Model for Parsing and Sentence Understanding](http://www.foldl.me/uploads/papers/acl2016.pdf), but is mostly concerned with encoding sentences
+[A Fast Unified Model for Parsing and Sentence Understanding](http://www.foldl.me/uploads/papers/acl2016.pdf), but is mostly concerned with encoding sentences:
   > To our knowledge, SPINN is the first model to use this architecture for the purpose of sentence interpretation, rather than parsing or generation.

 ## Constituency or dependency

 The RNNG uses a stack-reduce parser.
-Hence it can parse to give both constituency and dependency trees, since both types of trees are represented as a sequence of the three types of actions in a transition-based parsing model. **My in**
+Hence it can parse to give both constituency and dependency trees, since both types of trees are represented as a sequence of the three types of actions in a transition-based parsing model. **My interest is mostly in dependency trees**.

 ## Research questions

 1. Can the stochastic decoder make the discriminative parser more robust for out of domain parsing?
 2. Can the stochastic decoder let the generative parser create more variable sentences?
 3. Can we come up with another way of training the generative parser?
 4. Can we use the (stochastic) generative parser as a decoder (conditional language model) for NMT?
-E.g. [Learning to Parse ]
+E.g. as in [Learning to Parse and Translate Improves Neural Machine Translation](https://arxiv.org/pdf/1702.03525.pdf).

 ## Outline